return42/sphkerneldoc/linux_src_doc/include/drm/drm_crtc_h.rst

 connectors_changed
     connectors to this crtc have been updated

+zpos_changed
+    zpos values of planes on this crtc have been updated

 color_mgmt_changed
     color management properties have changed (degamma or gamma LUT or CSC matrix)